gustavofernandezlembert/Gustavo-Fernandez/README.md

 ## Publications

 - **A comparison of statistical methods for modeling count data with an application to hospital length of stay.** Co-authored with Dr. Kristina Vatcheva, Published in BMC Medical Research Methodology, Aug.
 4, 2022.
-...
-[Continue with other publications in a similar format]

 ---